Mysthaps/BalatroMods/README.md

 - **YippeeGameOver**: Replaces Jimbo in the win screen with tbh

-R Key sprite from The Binding of Isaac: Repentance Yippee Joker sprite by C_rry
+R Key sprite from The Binding of Isaac: Repentance Modified Yippee Joker sprite by C_rry

 Requires [Steamodded](https://github.com/Steamopollys/Steamodded).